 Data source: Random sample of 1000 patients from Phases I & II of SUPPORT (Study to Understand Prognoses Preferences Outcomes and Risks of Treatment, funded by the Robert Wood Johnson Foundation).
 See Knaus et al. (1995).
 The dataset is available from hbiostat.org/data.

-Analyze acute disease subset of SUPPORT (acute respiratory A failure, multiple organ system failure, coma) — the shape of the survival curves is different between acute and chronic disease categories
+Analyze acute disease subset of SUPPORT (acute respiratory failure, multiple organ system failure, coma) — the shape of the survival curves is different between acute and chronic disease categories

 Patients had to survive until day 3 of the study to qualify